Read Along Audio Available

-Understanding 6 common sleep disorders and their treatments.
+Understanding 9 common sleep disorders and their treatments.

 Sleep disorders affect millions of people worldwide, disrupting rest and impacting daily life.
-This comprehensive guide covers six common sleep disorders, their symptoms, causes, and effective treatment options to help you understand and address sleep-related challenges.
+This comprehensive guide covers nine common sleep disorders, their symptoms, causes, and effective treatment options to help you understand and address sleep-related challenges.

 Incomplete Awakening: Sleepwalking occurs during deep, non-REM sleep (N3 sleep), where a person partially wakes up but their brain isn't fully alert, allowing them to move and act while still asleep.